kinjal52/Algo-SocialNFTEngagement/README.md

 | **Storage**   | MongoDB (Comments, Likes) / IPFS (Decentralized Storage) |

 ### System Flow
-1. User connects wallet.
-2. User posts a comment under an NFT.
+1. Creator uploads an image + metadata → sent to backend.
+2. Backend uploads the image to IPFS via Pinata.
-3. Backend verifies wallet authentication and stores comment in MongoDB.
+3. NFT is minted using Algorand SDK and metadata is stored in MongoDB.
-4. Other users can **like, reply, or report** comments.
-5. NFT creator can **respond to buyer questions** directly.
-6. **Moderation tools** allow NFT owners to manage discussions.
+4. All NFTs are listed via API.
+5. Buyers can select an NFT and post questions in real-time.
+6. Creator responds in a live chat room scoped to the NFT ID.
+7. All Q&A is persisted in MongoDB for traceability.

 ## Implementation plan and timeline
 | Phase       | Task                                           | Duration  |